 D: He was sick when he made that, wasn’t he?

 L: Oh yeah.
-He knew was dying which makes an incredible point because he’s sitting there talking about dying.
+He knew he was dying, which makes an incredible point because he’s sitting there talking about dying.
 That makes it hard to watch.

 D: What was he like at home?